Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: DISCUSSION

 \subsubsection{Limitations of large model foundational capabilities on agents}

-During the actual design and testing process of Evolving Agents, we also discovered several limitations in the application of embodied agents.
+During the actual design and testing of Evolving Agents, we also discovered several limitations in applying embodied agents.
 First, due to the positive bias in the content of large language models, the growth trajectory of agents simulated over time may be overly positive, which could lead to a convergence in the development direction of agents as time progresses.
-Secondly, the state of Agents simulated by large language models are akin to role-playing which may prevent Agents from fully understanding the complex and subtle emotions humans experience in response to real-life events and often resulting in emotions that are too positive or somewhat confusing.
-Finally, since real humans are more contradictory and complex, and more perplexed and repetitive, whether it is possible to simulate humans in a more complex and realistic manner may require further in-depth research by psychologists and computer scientists together.
+Secondly, the state of Agents simulated by large language models is akin to role-playing, which may prevent Agents from fully understanding the complex and subtle emotions humans experience in response to real-life events, often resulting in emotions that are too positive or somewhat confusing.
+Finally, since real humans are more contradictory, complex, perplexed, and repetitive, whether it is possible to simulate humans in a more complex and realistic manner may require further in-depth research by psychologists and computer scientists.